 How to Manage Routine Property Inspections

-It is important to conduct regular inspections of your rental property during the term of a tenancy.
+It is important to conduct regular rental inspections of your rental property during the term of a tenancy.
 Identifying small issues early on can save major headaches later on.
 It can also be a good opportunity for your tenant to raise any concerns they might have or to show you things that need to be fixed.
 We have created a rental inspection checklist and guide for landlord property inspections.

 - What is a routine inspection?